 This subclause is informative.

 This clause introduces a physical package model (term 3.3.3) in terms of a physical format (such as the ZIP format) and a mapping from the abstract package model to this physical format.
-See Annex FAnnex E for additional discussion of the physical package model design considerations.
+See Annex F for additional discussion of physical package model design considerations.

 This clause further specifies general guidelines and common mechanisms for physical package models and defines a ZIP-based physical package model.
-The interleaving mechanism (see §9.2.4) is such a common mechanism.H.3
+The interleaving mechanism (see §9.2.4) is such a common mechanism.

+An example physical package is described in H.3.

 End of informative subclause.